rjdirisio/pyvibdmc/docs/potentials.rst

 argument should not be used, as the ``MPI_Potential`` manager simply looks for the ``MPI.COMM_WORLD.get_size()`` attribute to figure out how many MPI processes to use.

+PyVibDMC uses the ``mpi4py.futures`` module for MPI parallelization.
+This module is a relatively new implementation, and does not handle memory in the most efficient way.
+While you should get close to linear scaling with the number of nodes used for calling the potential, there may be memory / efficiency issues as you scale to larger numbers of nodes.

 The more difficult part of the MPI potential manager is setting up the desired MPI environment for the high-performance computing environment one may want to work on.
 In the McCoy group, we have `containers on dockerhub <https://hub.docker.com/orgs/mccoygroup>`_ for McCoy group students to use.
 The dockerfiles for these containers are hosted on GitHub on the